-- have published at least one book (in any genre, including comics) from a recognized and accredited publisher
+- Professional writer with at least one book in any genre, including comics/graphic novels, published by a recognized, accredited publisher.

-- be available 25 hours a week, including at least 10 hours a week at the borough library for a period of six months, from May to October 2022
+- Available 25 hours a week, of which 10 hours a week must be spent at the host library, for a period of six months, from May to October 2023.

-- have not obtained a residency through this program in the last three years
+- Has not done a residency in this program in the last three years.

 When must the project be carried out?

-The residency runs from May to October 2022 for a period of six months.
+The project runs from May to October 2023.

 How many applications will be accepted?

 Three residency projects will be accepted.

 Questions about certain terms?

 Visit the l’Union des écrivaines et des écrivains québécois (UNEQ) website to learn more and submit your application.